jupyterlite/jupyterlite/docs/migration.md

 #### Service Worker

-The service worker plugin, used for syncing content between the JupyterLite file browser and the kernel, has been moved to the `@jupyterlite/application-extension` extension.
+The service worker plugin, used for syncing content between the JupyterLite file browser and the kernel, has been moved to the `@jupyterlite/application-extension` package.

 If you were disabling the Service Worker in a custom `jupyter-lite.json` file, you will need to update the name of the plugin to disable as follows: